raspberrypilearning/pick-your-favourite/en/step_6.md

 --- /code ---

+**Click Run**
-**Run your webpage** and test your animations again, the slot should not appear until it animates.
++ Scroll to see your animation again.
+The slot should not appear until it animates.

 --- /task ---